-- Occidental has paid quarterly dividends to its stockholders continuously since 1975.
-Effective February 2014, the annual dividend was increased 12.5 percent to an annual rate of $2.88 per share.
+Occidental has paid quarterly dividends to its stockholders continuously since 1975.
+In October of 2016, the Board of Directors declared a dividend of $.76 per share for an annual rate of $3.04 per share.

-Occidental has been an active investor in the Middle East region for more than 40 years.
-The region currently accounts for more than a third of Occidental’s worldwide production.
+Occidental has been an active investor in the Middle East for more than 40 years.
 The majority of our regional capital is deployed in our focus areas of Qatar, Oman and the United Arab Emirates.

 Occidental Chemical Corporation (OxyChem) is a leading North American manufacturer of basic chemicals and vinyls used in products essential to public health and modern life.
-For every product it markets in the U.S., OxyChem’s market position is No. 1 or No. 2.
+OxyChem's market position was first or second in the United States for the principal products it manufactures and markets.
 OxyChem was established in 1987.

 Over the years, a number of milestones have propelled Occidental's growth.
 These include:

-- 2012: Occidental's cryogenic gas plant at Elk Hills came online in July, improving operational efficiency and production, and enhancing liquids yields.
-Occidental announced a joint venture with Magellan Midstream Partners, L.P., for the BridgeTex Pipeline, a new crude oil pipeline system that will extend from Colorado City, Texas, to the Houston Gulf Coast area.
+2012: Occidental announced a joint venture with Magellan Midstream Partners, L.P., for the BridgeTex Pipeline, a new crude oil pipeline system that will extend from Colorado City, Texas, to the Houston Gulf Coast area.
 Occidental purchased from the Port of Corpus Christi the site of the former U.S. Naval Station Ingleside in Ingleside, Texas, expanding the company's current operations in the area.
-OxyChem began construction on a membrane cell chlor-alkali plant in Tennessee.
-The plant was completed in 2014.

-- 2010: Occidental announced the acquisition of assets in South Texas and North Dakota and the selling of its assets in Argentina.
-Eni, Occidental and Korea Gas signed a contract with Iraq's state-owned South Oil Company and Missan Oil Company as State Partner, to redevelop the Zubair Field near Basra in southern Iraq.
+2010: Occidental announced the acquisition of assets in South Texas and North Dakota and the sale of its assets in Argentina.
+ENI, Occidental and Korea Gas signed a contract with Iraq's state-owned South Oil Company and Missan Oil Company as State Partner, to redevelop the Zubair Field near Basra in southern Iraq.

-- 2009: Occidental and Mubadala Development Company (Mubadala) with the National Oil and Gas Authority of Bahrain (NOGA) started operations for the further development of the Bahrain Field.
-Occidental also acquired the commodities investment company Phibro from Citigroup and OxyChem acquired Dow Chemical Company's calcium chloride operations, the world’s largest.
+2009: Occidental and Mubadala Development Company (Mubadala) with the National Oil and Gas Authority of Bahrain (NOGA) started operations for the further development of the Bahrain Field.
+Occidental acquired the commodities investment company Phibro from Citigroup; OxyChem acquired Dow Chemical Company's calcium chloride operations, the world’s largest.

-- 2006: Occidental acquired production assets from Vintage Petroleum in Argentina, Bolivia, California and the Middle East.
+2006: Occidental acquired production assets from Vintage Petroleum.
 OxyChem acquired chemical assets in the U.S. from Vulcan Materials Company.

-Occidental has been publicly traded on the New York Stock Exchange since 1964.
+Early Years: Occidental was founded in California in 1920 and made its first major discovery in the Sacramento Valley in 1961.
+The company has been publicly traded on the New York Stock Exchange since 1964.